 OBDC members donated many hours of service to achieve these successes, but the HTC staff and Chapter Executive Directors did not have the resources to sustain these efforts until OBDC was able to secure a few advocacy grants, which funded an Advocacy Coordinator to assist with organizing and structuring grassroots advocacy efforts.
 With support from the PACT Grant, The National Hemophilia Foundation Advocacy Capacity Building Grant, and LEAD Grant support, OBDC accomplished the following over the past three years:

-- Seven regional advocacy training sessions were conducted with over 300 adults in attendance
+- Regional advocacy training sessions were conducted annually with over 400 adults in attendance

 - Family advocates, from those training sessions, arranged in-district legislative meetings and received personal assistance drafting letters and communicating with their state legislators